 Comedian Yakov Smirnoff wrote, “We may have forgotten how to feel.
 Nobody is teaching us how to live happily ever after, as we’ve heard in fairy tales.”

-If all we study is nonfiction, factual books, and never explore other great literature, we may place boundaries on our thinking.
+If all we study is nonfiction, factual books, and never explore other great literature, even fantasies, we may place boundaries on our thinking.
 These stories typically include heroes and tales of courage and bravery, and the idea that in the darkest of times, the sun will rise again for those who endure through their challenges.

 Discuss: What is the most memorable lesson you have learned from a work of fiction?